 Birth parents may place a child for adoption in the home of a relative.
 Once the relative has a completed relative home study, the adoption can be finalized immediately following the termination of parental rights.

-When a parent remarries, a step-parent often assumes the emotional and financial responsibility of his or her spouse’s children.
+When a parent remarries, a step-parent often assumes the emotional and financial responsibility of their spouse’s children.
 In many cases, especially when the children’s other birth parent is not involved in their care, an adoption is a logical step.
 This ensures that the legal relationship between the step-parent and child is as secure as the emotional relationship.

 When a child is adopted from one state to another, the rules of the Interstate Compact on the Placement of Children (“ICPC”) must be followed.
 This means that we need to comply with the legal requirements of, and work with the ICPC offices in, both states.
 We are very familiar with interstate adoptions and the steps that must be followed to ensure a successful placement.